kubedb/docs/docs/guides/hazelcast/autoscaler/storage/hazelcast-storage.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# Storage Autoscaling of a Hazelcast Combined Cluster
+# Storage Autoscaling of a Hazelcast  Cluster

-This guide will show you how to use `KubeDB` to autoscale the storage of a Hazelcast Combined cluster.
+This guide will show you how to use `KubeDB` to autoscale the storage of a Hazelcast  cluster.

 ## Before You Begin